Dr. Albert Celoza

 Why do you recommend Phoenix College?
 It is very important to have the opportunity to explore and to discover the things you are interested in or might want to do.
 Attending Phoenix College is a cost-effective option to allow you to make those discoveries.
 Another advantage to PC is the small class sizes that really allow the faculty to be able to interact with the students.

 What advice do you have for students?
-Take classes, not necessarily because of the subject or topic, but seek out teachers who you can learn from.
-When you are asked about a teacher, you don’t necessarily recall what the teacher may have taught you, but you do recall the effect the teacher had on you – those that inspire you, help you to see a different way, make you more analytical… that is what is really important.
+Take classes, not necessarily because of the subject or topic, but seek out teachers from whom you can learn.
+When you are asked about a teacher, you don’t necessarily recall what the teacher may have taught you, but you do recall the impact the teacher had on you – those that inspired you, helped you to see a different way, made you more analytical… that is what is really important.